amanda-anderson/news-collective/README.md

 # News-Collective
 ### Powered by NewsAPI ###
 Progressive web app for viewing breaking news stories from around the globe.
+(Work in progress)